Franz Loogen: Commitment in football

-During his time as a student in Munich from 1942 to 1944, Loogen was active as a football player for Bayern Munich as a left halfback.
+During his time as a student at the Ludwig-Maximilians-Universität München from 1942 to 1944, Loogen was active as a football player for Bayern Munich as a left halfback.
 During this period he played a total of ten point games in the Gauliga Südbayern and scored two goals.
 In the Gau-Pokal matches, the winners of which qualified for the final round of the Tschammerpokal, he played in a total of three games, whereby in his last, on 18 June 1944, in a 4–3 victory over FC Wacker München, he exceptionally played as a centre forward and became the match winner with the goals for 2–1, 3–1 and 4–3.

 In order to earn a living for his family while working as an unpaid assistant doctor (doctor in training) after returning from captivity, Loogen became a contract player for Fortuna Düsseldorf in 1948, for which he received a salary of 250 Deutsche Mark a month.
 Between 1948 and 1950 he played 22 games in the then Oberliga West.
 After his active footballing days, he worked as team doctor for Fortuna Düsseldorf from 1952 to 1956.
 During this time he was also the contract doctor for the city of Düsseldorf for sport (with consultation hours in the Düsseldorf ice stadium) and from 1951 to 1955 he was head of the sports medical advice centre of the city of Düsseldorf.

 In 1954, he was hired by national coach Sepp Herberger as the team doctor for the Germany national football team at the World Cup in Bern, replacing a doctor from Frankfurt who had dropped out at short notice.
 When allegations arose in the early 2000s that the hepatitis illness that occurred in a large part of the winning team shortly after the World Cup match was connected to banned doping, Loogen testified in a television programme in 2004 that the players had only received vitamin C injections.
 He conceded that the pathogen could have been transmitted from one already infected player to the others during the injection, especially since there were no disposable syringes in 1954 and the hepatitis virus, about which little was known at the time, can survive ordinary sterilization.

 From 1961 to 1962 Loogen was president of Fortuna Düsseldorf, later chairman of the advisory board.